 This was one of the things I was most confused about.
 Do people dress up for dinner?
 Is it cold?
 What aesthetic should I be going for?
 The answer: pretty much anything goes.
 Sanctuary Olonana, where I stayed, is considered on the “fancier” end, but there definitely wasn’t a dress code.
 Some nights I wore a casual dress with a scarf, other nights I wore jeans and a blouse, and one night we decided to go straight to dinner from a drive, which meant I showed up in my safari clothes.
 I wouldn’t buy anything special to wear at night—just work with what you have.

 Temperatures tend to fluctuate dramatically on safari, so layers—and scarves—are key.
 Plus, if you find yourself engulfed in a dust storm, you’ll be grateful to have something to cover your face.
 I’d recommend something warm for the morning, and a lighter alternative during the day and at night.
-I had this heavier scarf from H&M over my shoulders in the mornings and late at night, and this silk scarf by Cuyana wrapped around my neck during the day.
+I wore a heavier blanket scarf (similar to the below) over my shoulders in the mornings and late at night, and a lighter silk scarf by Cuyana wrapped around my neck during the day.

 These deet wipes were a godsent—and they’re under $4.
 Super easy to toss into your bag, and unlike a large can of insect repellent, they barely took up any room.
 Bonus: they come in a resealable packet.
 These are the exact ones I bought, and I only got bit once.